alex-ball/swc-demo-sandbox/README.md

 - `PTCOLOR`: Colour of the prompt (0-255, default: 8).

-You can pass these to the script using the `--env` option of `lxc exec` as in the examples above.
+You can pass these to the script using the `--env` option of `lxc usercmd` as in the examples above.

 To see what the numeric colours look like on your terminal, run this: